uvicpraxis/uvicpraxis.github.io/gpms.md

 License: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 Roadmap (as of 3 July 2026):
 * Complete the GPMS.
-Remaining elements: Tropes, Game Studies Topic, and Media Studies Topic.
+Remaining elements: Tropes (x4), Game Studies Topic, and Media Studies Topic.
 * Copy-edit the GPMS.
 * Submit the GPMS for HCMC review.
 * Test the GPMS on 75-100 gameplay files in the GPFC.